MasoniteFramework/docs/features/events.md

 $ python craft event UserAdded
 ```

-This will create a simple class we can later emit
+This will create a simple class we can later emit.

+You can also fire events without an Event class.
+The event will just be a specific key you can listen to.

 ## Creating A Listener